 Obtaining Portuguese citizenship unlocks incredible experiences of fado music and flavorful pastéis de nata and opens up the entire European Union for you.
 Portuguese nationality comes with visa-free access to the Schengen Zone and an opportunity for dual citizens to easily embark on European adventures and explore the wonders of 27 European Union nations, whether travelling for business or leisure.

-Low-cost living and high-quality of life
+Affordable cost of living and high quality of life

 Portugal offers a high quality of life, a pleasant climate, delectable cuisine, and a lower cost of living.
 According to a Numbeo cost comparison between Lisbon and Washington, DC: